k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 Import the TDM_Reference LU and load it to Fabric.

-Note **that the [Sync method](/articles/14_sync_LU_instance/04_sync_methods.md) LU property is set by default to None**, i.e. each LUI (reference table) is synced only once.
+Note **that the [Sync method](/articles/14_sync_LU_instance/04_sync_methods.md) LU property is set by default to None**, i.e. each LUI (Reference table) is synced only once.
 You need to edit this property in order to enable a recurring sync of the Reference table from the source environment.

 ### Step 2 - Populate trnRefList Translation